What does fat mean in the energy storage industry

 - What does bottleneck in energy storage industry mean

-- What does energy storage eol mean
+- What does atp energy storage efficiency mean

 - What are the topics of energy storage industry analysis design plan